API-Apex-Grid/Transformer-Tracker/README.md

 ## Live app

 - Production (deployed): <https://apex-grid-transformer-tracker.vercel.app/>
 - Want to run everything locally?
-Use the "local" branch which is set up for a fully local workflow (Spring Boot + H2 + Next.js).
-From your repo:
-  - `git checkout local`
-  - Follow the local instructions in the README.
+Use the instructions in `Instructions.md`.

 ## Auth